bakerac4/glimmer-native/README.md

 # Glimmer-Native

 Have you ever wanted to use Ember/Glimmer to create a native mobile app?
-Well now you can (sort of).
+Well now you can!

 Places this borrows code/concepts from:
 [Svelte](https://github.com/halfnelson/svelte-native),